lucapette/website/content/writing/a-couple-of-useful-aliases-for-docker.md

 Very helpful to look around in a container while building it.

-Now the only thing I miss is auto-completion for my custom commands but I may add it soon.
-I hope this helps to simply your workflows while building Dockerfiles.
+The only thing I miss is auto-completion for my custom commands but I may add it soon.
+I hope it helps you simplify your workflows while building Dockerfiles.